AdobeDocs/experience-platform.en/help/catalog/privacy.md

 # Privacy request processing in the Data Lake

-Adobe Experience Platform Privacy Service processes customer requests to access, opt out of sale, or delete their personal data as delineated by privacy regulations such as the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
+Adobe Experience Platform Privacy Service processes customer requests to access, opt out of sale, or delete their personal data as delineated by legal and organizational privacy regulations.

 This document covers essential concepts related to processing privacy requests for customer data stored in the Data Lake.